00Lyun00/Charybdis-Nano-Buildlog/Buildlog/README.md

 ## Modeling
-(Photo of multiple nice!view variations)
+(Photo of model case shot in front)
 I have practically no knowledge in Fusion360, but as the changes I was about to make were minimal, it fortunately didn't deter the process too much.
 Firstly, I just simply added two holes on the side for the button switch and covered up the TRRS hole on the case.
 I also changed the MCU holder for handwiring so that it didn't hold the TRRS conenector, grabbed on millmax hotswap sockets, and used a 3x6 button switch.
 (tent 3d model)
 For the tents, I just had to make some holes, and for the keyboard cases, I just had to make a hole for the button switch and a holder for the nice!view.
 Everything except for the nice!view part was easy, as there was nothing to hold the nice!view.
 So I followed BastardKB's original Charybdis design video(put link) to make some walls on the side the exact way he did, and then I made a rectangular hole big enough to fit the nice!view flush.
+(Photo of multiple nice!view variations)
 If I had expertise in Fusion360, I would have added a latch or any other mechanism to hold the nice!view in place.
 However, as I was limited by the fact that I don't know what I am doing, I simply stopped and decided to glue it in place.